-Fig. 18.
-Demonstration Upon the Eyeball of a Rabbit That the Obliques Lengthen the Visual Axis in Myopia R, rest.
-The eyeball is of normal length and emmetropic-that is, perfectly adjusted for distant vision.
+R, rest.
+The eyeball is of normal length and emmetropic-that is perfectly adjusted for distant vision.
 My, myopia.
 The pull of the oblique muscles has been strengthened by advancement, and the retinoscope shows that myopia has been produced.
 It can easily be noted that the eyeball is longer.
-It was impossible to avoid some movement of the head between the taking of the two pictures as a result of the manipulation of the strings, but the rule shows that the focus of the camera was not appreciably changed by such movements. always produced by traction on the insertion of the superior or inferior rectus in a direction parallel to the plane of the iris, so long as both obliques were present and active; but if either or both of the obliques had been cut, The Recti in Hypermetropia 47 the myopic part of the astigmatism disappeared.
+It was impossible to avoid some movement of the head between the taking of the two pictures as a result of the manipulation of the strings, but the rule shows that the focus of the camera was not appreciably changed by such movements.

+duced by traction on the insertion of the superior or inferior rectus in a direction parallel to the plane of the iris, so long as both obliques were present and active; but if either or both of the obliques had been cut, the myopic part of the astigmatism disappeared.
 Similarly after the superior or the inferior rectus had been cut the hypermetropic part of the astigmatism disappeared.
 Advancement of the two obliques, with advancement of the superior and inferior recti, always produced mixed astigmatism.